-At this point the application is placed in the role of performing a forensic exercise of establishing whether or not its packets are being altered by one of more NATs when it attempts to establish an end-to-end packet transaction.
-If so, what types of implementation decisions have been made by the NAT in terms of the way in which packets are being systematically modified?
-In others words, what is the anatomy of the particular NATs that have been discovered along the path?
-This anatomy exercise is further complicated by the NAT to establish its behaviour.
-All that is left is a somewhat unsatisfying guessing game for the application.
-It is forced to send particular types of test packets through the NAT to some pre-defined counterpart on the other side.
-The application must then compare the self-view of the IP address and port number of the local host to the remote view of its IP address and port number, and then attempt to guess the nature of the systematic transforms that the NAT is applying.
+So at this point the application is placed in the role of performing a forensic exercise of establishing whether or not its packets are being altered by one of more NATs when it attempts to establish an end-to-end packet transaction, and, if so, what types of implementation decisions have been made by the NAT in terms of the way in which packets are being systematically modified.
+In others words, what is the anatomy of the particular NATs that have been discovered along the path.
+This anatomy exercise is further complicated by the observation that NATs are silent devices, so the application cannot directly interrogate the NAT to establish its behaviour.
+All that is left is a somewhat unsatisfying guessing game, where the application is forced to send particular types of packets through the NAT to its counterpart on the other side, and by comparing the original packet with its address and port transformed the two ends of the application attempt to guess the nature of the systematic transforms of the NAT.

 In the case of TCP it appears that the prevalent NAT behaviour is that of a symmetric NAT based on address and port bindings.
-This implies that when the local host opens up a TCP session with a remote host, the NAT address and port bindings for the local host are coupled with the address and port of the destination host.
-Only packets with a source field of the destination host can pass packets back through the NAT to the TCP session of the local host.
-In other words, when a TCP session has been established within a NAT, only the two endpoints of the TCP session can access the NAT bindings, and attempts by others to direct packets to the external-side presented address and port meet with the NAT discard response.
+This implies that when the local host opens up a TCP session with a remote host the NAT's address and port bindings for the local host are coupled with the address and port of the destination host, and only packets with a source field of the destination host can pass packets back through the NAT to the local host's TCP session.
+In other words, once a TCP session has been established within a NAT only the two end points of the TCP session can access the NAT bindings, and attempts by others to direct packets to the external-side presented address and port meet with the NAT's discard response.
 The fine-grained behaviour of NATs with respect to TCP sessions can vary according to the amount of TCP state maintained by the NAT.
-At a basic level, the NAT can maintain a binding based on the local address and port and the remote address and port.
-The NAT also can keep the binding timer at a high value until a FIN exchange is observed, or until the session is reset through the RST flag being set, at which point the binding timer can be reduced to a very short interval.
-The NAT can also track the sequence number windows of the two sides and associated window sequence number scaling values and not adjust the binding timer of the session for TCP packets with sequence numbers outside the sequence number window with their FIN or RST flags set.
+At a basic level the NAT can maintain a binding based on the local address and port and the remote address and port.
+The NAT can also keep the binding timer at a high value until a FIN exchange is observed, or until the session is reset through the RST flag being set, at which point the binding timer can be reduced to a very short interval.
+The NAT can also track the two sides' sequence number windows and associated window sequence number scaling values and not adjust the session's binding timer for TCP packets with sequence numbers outside the sequence number window with their FIN or RST flags set.

 These NAT behaviours are based on the explicit signalling of changes in session state within the TCP packet exchange, and the consequent ability of the NAT to track the session state and adjust the associated binding timer in response to this state information.
-UDP is not so straightforward, because there is no explicit session state within a UDP packet exchange, and various NATs behave differently with respect to UDP-based bindings.

-Various classes of NAT behaviour relate to how UDP bindings are managed within a NAT.
-These have been classified into four types of behaviours [11]:
+UDP is not so straightforward, as there is no explicit session state within a UDP packet exchange, and various NATs behave differently with respect to UDP-based bindings.
+There are various classes of NAT behaviour that relate to how UDP bindings are managed within a NAT.
+These have been classified into four types of behaviours [RFC3489]: